laser tattoo removal

 However, it’s probably not going to be as sore as you expect, many people say it feels like being pinged with an elastic band.
 Everyone deals with pain differently though and your experience may vary, but don’t worry, you can request as many breaks as you need.

-For all appointments following your patch test you are welcome to use numbing cream.
-Victoria will also supply with you an ice pack before the treatment to cool the area down before the procedure.
-A key difference, is that laser tattoo removal is much quicker than getting a tattoo – most treatments take around 10 minutes to complete.
+For all appointments following your patch test, you are welcome to use numbing cream.
+A key difference between getting a tattoo and trying to remove it is that laser tattoo removal is much quicker than getting a tattoo – most treatments take around 10-20 minutes to complete.

 Will it scar?

+It’s best to note that any medical procedure involving the skin, that scarring is a possibility.
+If you are pre-disposed to Keloids, you may not be suitable for the treatment.
 Most clients should not scar.
-However, it’s best to note that any medical procedure involving the skin, that scarring is a possibility.
-If you are pre-disposed to Keloids, you may not be suitable for the treatment.

 Scarring is completely dependent on whether you adequately look after your tattoo after you have had a session of laser.
 Under no circumstances should you pick or itch the blisters that may form- Victoria will provide a comprehensive aftercare form outlining everything you can expect and how to look after the area.